Frequently Asked

 • There is no Wimpy or food stalls on the way so pack good padkos.

-• There are good fuel stations all the way up and it was R12,80/l Diesel on 30 November 2020.
+• There are good fuel stations all the way up.

 • Check DriveMoz for this.
 Internet is cheap and fast and you need a passport to get a new SIM card.